FAIRmat-NFDI/AreaC-DOC-parser-writing/docs/computational.md

-# Parser structure for computational parsers
+# Parser structure for computation

 ## Overview of metadata organization for computation